cybersecfaizan/Python-Exercises/README.md

 # Python-Exercises
-Python Problems That I've Manage To Solve and Their Sources
+Python Problems That I've Managed To Solve and Their Sources